jcotoBan/Splunk_Install/README.md

 *Check that $user env variable is set accordingly.

-*Make sure both splunkInstall.sh and include.sh are both on the same directory.
+*Make sure splunkInstall.sh and include.sh are both on the same directory.

 # Contribute